 Review and follow-up on denied dental claims.
 Many times, rejected claims can still be paid.
 Usually there is a minor error that needs to be corrected and then the claim can be re-submitted.
 Make sure your billers understand that you expect them to follow-up on all denied claims, and that communication with the hygienist might be necessary to work out the issue.
 This will lead to more claims being successfully paid.
 If you have questions, you may contact the Professional Relations representative at the dental insurance company for additional guidance.

 Routinely audit claims.
-Because there are multiple people (credentialing, hygienist, coders, billers, etc.), steps, and requirements to receive payment for services, there are also multiple opportunities for error.
+There are multiple people (credentialing, hygienist, coders, billers, etc.), steps, and requirements to receive payment for services, which means there are also multiple opportunities for error.
 As you establish and implement new billing codes, procedures, and roles, develop an internal method to verify if what your hygienist says s/he is doing is actually being paid by the insurance provider.
 It is not uncommon to find discrepancies.
 Those discrepancies leave income on the table.

 Reimbursement for independent hygienist practice in Colorado.
 In Colorado, hygienists can independently practice without the supervision of a dentist.
-This has allowed medical practices funded by the CO MDI Project that don't have a dental clinic or dentist to still employ the services of a hygienist.
+This has allowed CO MDI medical practices that don't have a dental clinic or dentist to still employ the services of a hygienist.

 - List of independent hygienist codes.
 An independent hygienist can bill many of the same codes as a supervised hygienist.
 Contact each insurer to learn about their practices for reimbursement of independent hygienists.
 The Medicaid ORM has a list of billable codes for independent hygienists in Colorado’s Medicaid program, Health First Colorado.